wyattcupp/codesnap/README.md

 The syntax follows `.gitignore` conventions:

-- Use # for comments
+- Use `#` for comments
-- * matches any string except /
+- `*` matches any string except `/`
-- ** matches zero or more directories
+- `**` matches zero or more directories
-- Trailing / matches directories only
+- Trailing `/` matches directories only
-- Leading ! negates the pattern
+- Leading `!` negates the pattern

 ## Output Format
-The tool generates markdown with each file formatted as:
+The tool generates markdown with each file, either copied to clipboard or to an output file, with format:

 \*\*path/to/file.ext\*\*